Skip to main content

 3. Create Trigger

-Once the system task is configured, create a new workflow trigger on the selected project with following details:
+Once the system task is configured, create a new workflow trigger on the selected project with the following details:

-Add Details - Add all the trigger details like including name, description, priority and conditions with the context as ‘Document’.
+Add Details - Add all the trigger details including name, description, priority and conditions with the context as ‘Document’.

 Event - Select the trigger event as 'Download Documents'.